173TECH/sayn/docs/tests/overview.md

-# Data Tests
+# Tests

 ## About

 SAYN provides an extension to the functionality of the `columns` field in task definitions that enables the user to make use of predefined (standard) or custom tests for their table data fields.

-Standard tests are implemented for the `autosql` and `copy` task types, while custom tests are not task bound and can be applied to any table in the warehouse.
-Custom tests work like SAYN `sql` tasks with a specific SQL query structure that only execute during the SAYN test suite.
+Standard tests are implemented for the `sql` and `copy` task types, while custom tests are not task bound and can be applied to any table in the warehouse.
+Custom tests work like SAYN `sql` script tasks with a specific SQL query structure that only execute during the SAYN test suite.

-Running `sayn test` through the CLI will execute the standard and custom tests for a given project.
+Running `sayn test` through the CLI will execute all and only the standard and custom tests for a given project.

 All CLI usage for tasks applies to tests as well, with the major difference being that tests don't make use of a DAG to determine the order of execution (so attempting to execute tests on parents of children of a task is not supported).

-Examples:

-* `sayn test -t test_name`: run `task_name` only.
-* `sayn test -t test1 test2`: runs `task1` and `task2` only.
-* `sayn test -x test_name`: run all tests except `task_name`.

 ## Test Types